How To Reduce Video Buffering Issues When Streaming?

 Buffering issues can be a significant driver of viewer churn.
 When users encounter frequent buffering, they may abandon the video or even exit the streaming platform altogether.

 High viewer churn rates can be detrimental to a streaming business, as it means losing potential recurring revenue from subscriptions or ad views.
-Eliminating buffering can help reduce viewer churn, encouraging users to stay on the platform longer and consume more content.
+Adopting to reduce video buffering issues can help reduce viewer churn, encouraging users to stay on the platform longer and consume more content.

 4. Competitive Advantage